Husam-Odat/Laravel-PHP-Task-bayt.com/README.md

 To Run The Project :

-1. Run "git clone 'link projer github'"
+1. Download the project from "https://github.com/Husam-Odat/Laravel-PHP-Task-bayt.com"

 2. Run "composer install"